 State charges are prosecuted by Missouri courts and typically involve violations of state law.
 Federal charges are prosecuted by U.S. attorneys for crimes that cross state lines or involve federal agencies.
 Federal penalties are usually much harsher.

 Yes.
-Depending on the circumstances, our experienced Crawford County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.
+Depending on your case, our Crawford County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.

 Yes.
 Our attorneys regularly handle post-conviction relief cases, including appeals, motions for sentence reduction, and other remedies.
 Contact us right away—strict time limits may apply to your case, so acting quickly is essential.